davidsonseventh/Dogecoin-Faucet/README.md

 # Simple Faucet Script
-Bitcoin Faucet integrated with banlist and VPN/Proxy Shield.
+Dogecoin Faucet integrated with banlist and VPN/Proxy Shield.
 It uses the service of Google reCaptcha (v2; box) and IPHub.
 Any claims will be saved in the account balance and can be withdrawn to ExpressCrypto, FaucetPay or directly using Block.io

+# Fitur:
+1. Shortlink
+2. Ad Management
+3. Admin management

 # Mininum Requirements